githall/Plato/CONTRIBUTING.md

 In addition to this, patterns allow developers to communicate using well-known, well understood names for software interactions.

-To achieve flexibility, design patterns usually introduce additional levels of indirection, which in some cases may complicate the resulting designs but ultimately lead to more flexible, maintainable code.
+To achieve flexibility, design patterns usually introduce additional levels of indirection, which in some cases may complicate the resulting designs but ultimately lead to more malleable & maintainable code.

-## Unacceptable API Changes
+## Interfaces vs Abstract Base Classes

+If an interface is likely to evolve overtime and is used in many areas of the code, consider providing an abstract base class that implements the interface that other classes can derive from to also implement the interface.
+This makes the code less brittle and allows us to evolve interfaces overtime with minimal impact.

+## General unacceptable changes

-The following types of API changes will generally not be accepted:
+The following types of changes will generally not be accepted or will requir more review:-

 - Any modification to a commonly used public interface
+- Any modification to a commonly used base class
 - Changing any public method signature or removing any public members
 - Renaming public classes or members
 - Changing an access modifier from public to private / internal / protected